-Although you’re looking at permissions for a folder, this same format is used for setting permissions for all entity types.
+This same format is used for setting permissions for all entity types.

-For example, you can set up a company and give the users associated with that company access to the folder or entity.
+- For example, you can set up a company and give the users associated with that company access to the folder or entity

-Or you can define a group and give members of that group access to the folder.
+- Or you can define a group and give members of that group access to the folder

-Or you can give an individual user access to the folder.
+- Or you can give an individual user access to the folder

 Once you select a company, group or user to set permissions by, then you can say whether that company, group or user has read, add content, change or delete access.

 From the Administration section, click on Companies to see a list of the companies that are already setup in Project Insight.

 These Companies will include your own company, but it may also include customers, vendors or contractors, or any organization you might collaborate with on projects.

-In addition, you may have a contract with a company that provides consultants that do work on your projects.
+You may have a contract with a company that provides consultants that do work on your projects.
 You may want to give those consultants access to Project Insight so they can see a list of their tasks and update the status.
 However, you may not want the consultants to see any other projects than what they are scheduled to work on nor do you want them to see your internal team or teams from any other organizations.

 To setup those kinds of permissions at the company level, you must have Permission Assignment Enabled for that Company.